Once done with your e-learning course, you can publish it as an SWF or HTML5 presentation that can be:

 After you have added a Adobe Connect Server to the publishing list, you can edit the server name or URL at any time.

 When you publish to an Adobe Connect Server, the presentation is published to the Content library.
-The presentation can be taken from the Content library and added to a Connect Pro meeting or training session.
+The presentation can be taken from the Content library and added to a Adobe Connect meeting or training session.

-To publish to an Adobe Connect Server, follow this general workflow: Select an Adobe Connect Server, log in to Connect Pro Central, select a location for your presentation, enter information about the presentation, and finally set permissions specifying who can view it.
+To publish to an Adobe Connect Server, follow this general workflow: Select an Adobe Connect Server, log in to Adobe Connect Central, select a location for your presentation, enter information about the presentation, and finally set permissions specifying who can view it.

-At times, you may need to republish a presentation to the Connect library.
+At times, you may need to republish a presentation to the Adobe Connect library.
 For example, if you need to update information in the presentation.
 If you republish a presentation to the Content library and that presentation is included in a Training course on Adobe Connect Server, you must update the presentation in the course.
-Follow the steps in the Connect Pro User Guide topic “Change or update course content” and ensure that you save and update the content at the end of the short procedure.
+Follow the steps in the Adobe Connect User Guide topic “Change or update course content” and ensure that you save and update the content at the end of the short procedure.

 The first step in publishing a presentation to a Adobe Connect Server is to select a server from the publishing list.